mdibian/facecognition-api/README.md

 # Facecognition API

-This project contains the back-end server code for the Facecognition application which can be found here in [facecognition](https://github.com/mdibian/facecognition).
+This project contains the back-end server code for the Facecognition application, which can be found here in [facecognition](https://github.com/mdibian/facecognition).
 The project is pretty simple and was intended only to put some web development technologies into practice.

 ## Technologies